al-caveman/cavemark/README.md

 Speed is certainly not the main reason I made CaveMark, but I think the speed benchmark is a nice way to show you how honestly I made CaveMark.
-E.g. I wasn't a lazy sucker that hoped people to just buy faster hard.
+E.g. I wasn't a lazy sucker that just hoped hardware to become faster.

 Before CaveMark was born, [mistune](https://github.com/lepture/mistune) used to be the fastest pure-Python markdown parser.
 So I am comparing against mistune